Looking for a business loan? You may be able to get additional funding from an unexpected source: Your life insurance policy.

 - The insurer may allow collateral assignments only on policies with a death benefit greater than a certain amount.

-Are there alternatives to collateral assignment of life insurance?
+Are there alternatives to the collateral assignment of life insurance policy loans?

 However, you run the risk of losing coverage if you are unable to make loan payments.
 If you default on the loan, your policy beneficiaries will not receive the financial assistance you wanted them to receive upon your death.
 Given this risk, it may be worthwhile to consider other options, such as:

 - Surrendering the policy: Another option is to cancel your permanent life policy.
-Since these policies accumulate cash value, you will receive a payout upon cancelling coverage.
-The payout amount depends on the policy’s cash value, surrender charges, and other loans.
-Keep in mind that once you surrender the policy, the coverage will end, meaning your beneficiaries will not receive any payment when you pass.
+Since these policies accumulate cash, you will receive a payout upon canceling coverage.
+The payout depends on the policy's cash value, surrender charges, and other loans.
+Remember that once you surrender the policy, the coverage will end, meaning your beneficiaries will not receive any payment when you pass.

-- Other loan types: Finally, you may consider other types of loans, such as a home equity loan or even a personal loan.
+- Other loan types: Finally, you may consider other types of loans, such as a home equity or personal loan.

 Gregory Rozdeba is the CEO of Dundas Life, Canada’s leading digital insurance brokerage.
 He has over 9 years of experience in the life insurance industry.
 Gregory previously served as Director of Sales at a Toronto-based insurtech firm, taking the company from no product to raising over $7.6M+ in venture capital.
 Gregory holds a Bachelor of Finance & Accounting from Ontario Tech University and a Master of Information Management from FH Joanneum.